-The COVID-19 public health crisis has moved cleaning protocols front-and-center for building operations.
+The COVID-19 public health crisis has moved cleaning protocols front and center for building operations.
 Yet, in addition to cleaning, we are seeing a growing emphasis on overall human wellbeing.
 Beyond supporting a happier, more resilient workforce, building wellness can enhance the office as a destination and even drive business gains.
-What makes building wellness so attractive is that, unlike corporate wellness initiatives that have historically faced selection problems or have had difficulty showing long-term impact1, healthy buildings can help all occupants, often without requiring any conscious effort.
+What makes building wellness so attractive?
+It’s that, unlike corporate wellness initiatives that have historically faced selection problems or have had difficulty showing long-term impact1, healthy buildings can help all occupants, often without requiring any conscious effort.

 What makes a “healthy building”?
 The Harvard T.H.
 Chan School of Public Health has identified nine foundational aspects of a healthy building: ventilation, air quality, water quality, thermal health, dust and pests, lighting and views, noise, moisture, safety, and security2.
 Other elements of healthy building design can include interior fit-outs that promote fitness, biophilia, and social wellbeing.3

 Buildings and Wellness

 One significant reason to focus on buildings as a component of health and wellness is that human beings spend most of their life indoors.
 The U.S. EPA reports that Americans, for instance, spend approximately 90% of their time indoors4.
 Exposure to indoor pollutants can produce a wide range of adverse health outcomes, from headaches or asthma to cancer.
 Because of the amount of time we spend indoors, people are even exposed to more outdoor pollutants while inside buildings than they are outside5.
 Promoting healthy indoor environments through ventilation and continuous monitoring of indoor environmental quality (IEQ) – which can mitigate those health risks – can have long-term benefits for occupant health.